top of page

 The verb 'slaughter' has its roots in the Old English word 'slean,' which meant to strike or kill.
 The term evolved from the Proto-Germanic word 'slahan,' with similar meanings related to striking or hitting.
 Over time, this word specifically came to denote the act of killing animals, especially in a large-scale and systematic manner for the purpose of obtaining meat or other animal products.
 The transition from a more general sense of killing to the specific context of animal slaughter reflects the historical importance of this activity in human societies, where it played a crucial role in food production and sustenance.

-Quiz: Find the meaning of slaughter
+Quiz: Find the meaning of the verb slaughter:

 Try Again!